BretFisher/nodejs-rocks-in-docker/README.md

 docker buildx build -f dockerfile/5.Dockerfile --target prod --name <account/repo>:latest --platform=linux/amd64,linux/arm64 .
 ```

 A better way is to build in automation on every pull request push, and every push to a release branch.
-Docker has a [GitHub Action that's great for this](https://github.com/marketplace/actions/build-and-push-docker-images).
+Docker has a [GitHub Action that's great for this](https://github.com/marketplace/actions/build-and-push-docker-images).  **[You can also watch my talk on GitHub Actions for Docker CI/CD Workflows in that repository](https://github.com/BretFisher/allhands22)**.

 ## Proper Node.js shutdown